1st Maine Cavalry Regiment: Aftermath

 First Winchester had proven costly to the 1st Maine.
 Several the companies in the 1st Battalion suffered more than half their number as prisoners after the mess in the road with the rebel battery.
 Company A suffered the most, arriving at Winchester with eighteen men.
 During this action, the battalion lost three killed, one mortally wounded, nine wounded, twelve wounded and taken prisoner, one mortally wounded and taken prisoner, forty-nine taken prisoner of whom five would die in rebel captivity, and 176 horses and equipment.

 Over the next three weeks, many men who had eluded capture or had escaped captivity straggled in to rejoin the regiment.
 On Tuesday, forty odd men arrived with COL DeForest of the 5th New York Cavalry with thirty-two wagons of supplies that they had managed to spirit away from Confederate hands at Middletown, having been forced by rebel pursuers to cut through the mountains and ford the Potomac upriver by Clear Spring.
 Some stragglers arrived on foot having lost their mounts in the fighting.
-A group of twenty had been held in Winchester when they encountered MAJ Whitney and his small command en route to MGEN Banks on June 3.
+A group of twenty had been held in Winchester when they encountered Maj.
+Whitney and his small command en route to Maj.
+Gen. Banks on June 3.
 Additionally, thirty or more of the men being transported south on the Valley Turnpike to captivity in Richmond managed to escape the night of the May 24 and make their way back to the 1st Maine in Maryland.
 A group of fourteen troopers from Companies A and L managed to report back in to the regiment at Westport on May 27 after escaping through the mountains via Pughtown and Bath.
 (Note: Some of the men were mounted on horses that originally belonged to other U.S. and rebel cavalrymen.)

 Several members of the command made their way to Harper's Ferry and thence to the regiment at Williamsport.

 All the while, starting with the first letters home, there was much confusion regarding the dead, wounded, and missing.
-CAPT Cilley was mistakenly reported dead in several letters.
+Capt.
+Cilley was mistakenly reported dead in several letters.
 This confusion was unfortunately common during the war.